Pure pairs. II. Excluding all subdivisions of a graph: Some preliminaries

 A {\em pairing} $\Pi$ in a graph $G$ is a set of pairwise disjoint subsets of $V(G)$, each of cardinality one or two; and let $V(\Pi)$ be the union of the members of $\Pi$.
 If $X\subseteq V(G)$, a {\em pairing of $X$} means a pairing $\Pi$ with $V(\Pi)= X$.
 A pairing $\Pi$ of $X$ is {\em feasible} in $G$ if for each $e\in \Pi$ with $|e|=2$ there is an induced path $P_e$ of $G$ joining the two members of $e$, and for each $e\in \Pi$ with $|e|=1$, $P_e$ is the one-vertex path with vertex set $e$, such that for all distinct $e,f\in \Pi$, the sets $V(P_e),V(P_f)$ are anticomplete.

 An induced subgraph of $G$ isomorphic to $T$ is called a {\em copy} of $T$ in $G$.
 Let us say a {\em caterpillar} is a tree in which some path contains all vertices with degree more than one.
 Its {\em leaves} are its vertices of degree one.
+A {\em leaf-pairing} of $T$ means a pairing of the set of leaves of $T$.
 A {\em caterpillar in $G$} means an induced subgraph of $G$ that is a caterpillar.
-A {\em leaf-pairing} of $T$ means a pairing $\Pi$ of the set of leaves of $T$.
 Let $T$ be a caterpillar in $G$, and let $\Pi$ be a leaf-pairing of $T$.
 Let $X$ be the set of all vertices in $V(G)\setminus V(T)$ with no neighbours in $V(T)\setminus V(\Pi)$.
 The pairing $\Pi$ is {\em feasible} in $G$ {\em relative to $T$} if $\Pi$ is feasible in $G[X\cup V(\Pi)]$.
 Thus, another way to pose the problem of \ref{massthm} is to say that we are given a caterpillar $T$ with a leaf-pairing, and we are searching for a copy $T'$ of $T$ in $G$ such that the corresponding leaf-pairing of $T'$ is feasible in $G$ relative to $T'$.

 Let $T$ be a caterpillar in $G$.
 We say $T$ is {\em versatile} in $G$ if {\em every} leaf-pairing of $T$ is feasible in $G$ relative to $T$.
 In order to prove \ref{massthm} it therefore suffices to prove the following strengthening.